MaadhavBhatt/MaadhavBhatt/README.md

 ## Hi there 👋

-I'm Maadhav!

-👨‍🎓 I'm a high school senior from India.
+I'm Maadhav, 17, a high school senior from India.

 🖤 I love math.

-🌱 Right now, I'm studying AI Safety and dabbling into ML.
+At the moment, I'm building stuff at [Hack Club](hackclub.com), studying AI Safety, and dabbling into ML.

-🤔 I'm interested in career advice on mathematics and AI - let's connect and share experiences!

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/maadhav-bhatt/), [Fill out this form](https://forms.gle/Xno5kMhmPFK4E37f9)